Sole F80 Treadmill Detailed Review – Pros & Cons (2023)

 I love that I can hop on and watch a show while I run.

 The F80 is also compatible to pair with the Sole+ App.
 When you first power on the F80 and it asks you to create a profile, I would do so with the Sole+ App.
 Once you create a profile in the app, you just have to scan the bar code on the screen and your profile will appear on the F80.
-This makes it really easy for using the preloaded apps because your login information is remembered, as well as pairing your phone to the treadmill.
+This makes it really easy to use the preloaded apps because your login information is remembered, as well as pairing your phone to the treadmill.
+Sole Plus offers instructor-led classes for the treadmill and their other fitness equipment.
+While the app does not support automatic incline and speed changes, it does automatically start and stop the treadmill.

 Sole F80 Treadmill Screen Mirroring